Dcextrim/command-line-clueChet/game/notebook.md

 # Detective's Notebook

 ## Suspects
+- [ ] The Florist
+- [ ] The Carpenter
 - [ ] The Baker
-- [ ] The Shopkeeper
-- [ ] The Police Officer

 ## Weapons
-- [ ] Brass Candlestick
+- [ ] Old Key
-- [ ] Paint Brush
+- [ ] Magnifying Glass
-- [ ] Crystal Vase
+- [ ] Silver Watch

 ## Notes
-*Use this space to record your findings and deductions...*
+*Use this space to record your findings and deduction* During the morning roll call, The Teacher reported odd footprints leading to the shops.

-Location of the crime is still unknown - the room must have been empty when it happened...